sanaazizuk/london-property-market-analysis/README.md

 - **Time range:** January 2016 to April 2026, 124 consecutive months
 - **Collection method:** each borough was downloaded as a separate CSV export from the Land Registry open data portal, then combined into one notebook for cleaning and merging

-This produced 33 raw borough level CSV files, each a genuine, unmodified government export covering every registered residential sale in that borough over the period.
+This produced a set of raw borough level CSV files, sitting in the `Raw Data` folder in this repository, each a genuine, unmodified government export covering every registered residential sale in that borough over the period.

 ---